pomerantsev/wordhub3-server/README.md

 AWS Elastic Beanstalk is currently used for api.wordhub.io (the original production data server).

+Application is deployed using the CLI: `eb deploy` (refer to the [Elastic Beanstalk documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html)).

 Here are the main parameters of the environment:
 * All work is unfortunately performed by the node server, including content gzipping.
 Some of it could be offloaded to a reverse proxy like nginx, but I have never used it before, and the traffic seems sufficiently low for now.
 * Load balanced, auto scaling